stoicboomer/anonpost/README.md

 This project is heavily inspired by the docker [getting-started](https://github.com/docker/getting-started) repository.

-Two containers are connected in the same virtual network interface to communicate and they implement correspondingly the front and back end.
+Two containers are connected in the same virtual network interface, they implement correspondingly the front and back end.
 The front end is a nodejs application that utilizes [express.js](https://expressjs.com/) for handling incoming requests.
-It offers both a static page and APIs endpoints for interacting with the database a.k.a the second container (the APIs are used by the static pages with some fetch requests from the front end).
-The APIs endpoints are
+It offers both a static page and APIs endpoints to interact with the mysql database (the second container).
-- POST /send
-	Sends a new post to the database
-- GET /dump
-	Extracts the saved posts from the database

-Every input is properly sanitized to offer a secure experience :D (I hope so..)
 ```
 (External user) -> localhost:3000 [frontend network]
                             |